qartis/c5gui/README.md

 - server retains all state, so clients can leave and join at any time
 - simple design and minimal code
 - multiplayer support up to 32 players
-- binary is statically linked by default
+- game exe is less than 150kb

 Usage
 ------